Privacy Policy

 Legal basis:

-(3) Analysis/statistics cookies
+(3) Analytics / statistics cookies

 These are used to analyse user behaviour (e.g. page views, duration of use, click behaviour).